 Can you explain multiple reasons why the spatial and temporal analyses of population trajectories of little brown bats in this paper aren’t inconsistent (hint: at first sight, they appear to contradict each other).

 If, after puzzling over these questions, you’re still interested, then please send me an email with a CV including your GPA (and the scale, or maximum possible GPA at your institution) and a description of what you’re be interested in working on – brainstorm a few ideas.
 I’ve also made a list of other papers (with a few comments) that are emblematic of the research in my lab.

 Make sure to apply for as many graduate fellowships as you might be qualified for the same year (in the Fall, generally) that you apply for graduate school.
 This will make you much more attractive to me (and other potential faculty advisors) and give you some experience brainstorming a research project.

-The NSF graduate fellowship and EPA STAR fellowships are the two best and most general that I know of:
+The NSF graduate research fellowship is the most general fellowship that I know of:

-The EPA STAR fellowship program appears to come and go, so please check to see if the graduate fellowships are being offered in Ecology in the year you are applying.
-There are many other graduate fellowships out there, and many targeting particular types of students that may include you!
+There are many other graduate fellowships out there (e.g. http://hertzfoundation.org/fellowships/application/), and many fellowships targeting particular types of students that may include you!
 Please spend some time searching for these including talking to faculty and grad students at your undergraduate institution.